denisimmoos/robard/README.md

 - [MyWheels.ino.example](MyWheels.ino.example)

-This class makes the wheels turn round ..., round and round ..., round and round ...,
+This class makes the wheels turn round ...,

+round and round ...,

+round and round ...,

-this class makes the wheels turn round, early in the morning ...
+This class makes the wheels turn round,

+early in the morning ...

-This class makes the wheels turn round round and round ...., if the battery is loaded.
+This class makes the wheels turn round ...,

+round and round ...,

+if the battery is loaded ...

-All turns are relative to the center perspective of the robot.
+*All turns are relative to the center perspective of the robot.*

 ### Usage: